-The Westerbork Synthesis Radio Telescope, one of the most powerful radio observatories in the world, is an open user facility available for scientists from any country.
+The Westerbork Synthesis Radio Telescope, is an open user facility available for scientists from any country.
 It is also part of the European VLBI network (EVN) of radio telescopes.
-APERTIF (APERture Tile In Focus), a next generation observing system using focal plane array technology, is being developed for the WSRT in order to significantly expand its field of view and its survey speed, enabling new, innovative types of astronomical research.
+APERTIF (APERture Tile In Focus), a next generation observing system using focal plane array technology, has been installed on the WSRT in order to significantly expand its field of view and its survey speed, enabling new, innovative types of astronomical research.
 Following system integration and commissioning WSRT with APERTIF is expected to start initial operations during 2018.

 LOFAR is a radio interferometric array consisting of many low-cost antennae, organised in stations arranged in an area of 100km diameter as well as several international stations and operating between 10 and 250 MHz.